UNITED ARAB EMIRATES

 In December 2011, FANR and the Korea Nuclear Safety and Security Commission (NSSC) signed a framework agreement that would allow co-operation in the areas of nuclear safety, security and safeguards through the exchange of information, experience, staff and technology.
 This was a reinforcement of the similar earlier agreement between FANR and the previous Korean regulator, the Ministry of Education, Science and Technology (MEST).

-In November, FANR and Finland’s Radiation and Nuclear Safety Authority (STUK) entered into a similar co-operation arrangement in the fields of nuclear and radiation safety, security and safeguards.
+FANR and Finland’s Radiation and Nuclear Safety Authority (STUK), the French Authority for Nuclear Safety (ASN), the French Institute for Radiological Protection and nuclear Safety (IRSN) have entered into a similar cooperation arrangement in the fields of nuclear and radiation safety, security and safeguards.

 2.9.
 Human Resource Development

 The UAE has taken an incremental approach to rapidly building the capabilities needed to successfully execute a nuclear power program, based on a mix of advisors, support companies and indigenous staff.